Blood culture contamination is a serious quality problem

 Why Use Clean Collect®?

-The Clean Collect® Blood Collection System uses a patented diversion method that prevents contamination of blood cultures.
+The Clean Collect® Blood Collection System uses a diversion method that prevents contamination of blood cultures.
 The diversion method reduces contamination rates by as much as 84%.
 The effectiveness of the diversion method has been demonstrated through clinical trials on over 10,000 patients.
 Clean Collect works well through new venipunctures or IV starts.

 IV drawn blood cultures are often a source of many contaminants at emergency departments.
 The new CC-310 and CC-315 (IV Start BLC Kits) have been shown to reduce blood culture contamination rates considerably when used to collect blood cultures through newly inserted IVs.